Skip to content

 Subdir convention (mirrors Terraform): "https://github.com/user/repo//skills/my-skill" selects the skills/my-skill subdirectory inside the cloned repo.

 Fields: - path (required when source is absent) — path to the skill directory (containing SKILL.md) or the direct path to the SKILL.md file.
 May be absolute or project-root-relative.
 When pointing at a directory the handler appends /SKILL.md.
 Ignored when source is set. - source (optional, PR-D) — git or GitHub URL.
 The handler shallow-clones the repo to .reyn/skills/<name>/.
 Subdir inside the repo is specified via // separator.
 Requires http.get: [{host: <source_host>}] in the caller's permission declaration. - scope (optional, default ".reyn/config/skills.yaml") — retained for forward compat; currently unused (all installs write to .reyn/config/skills.yaml). - name (optional) — config key override.
 When absent the handler resolves: frontmatter name: field → directory basename → repo/subdir basename (in that order).
-The resolved name is sanitized to a single safe path component ([A-Za-z0-9._-]; no /, \, .., or leading .) — an unsafe name (from caller op.name OR third-party SKILL.md frontmatter) is rejected with status="error", never used to build a path.
+The resolved name is sanitized to a single safe path component ([A-Za-z0-9._-]; no /, \, .., or leading .) — an unsafe name (from caller op.name OR third-party SKILL.md frontmatter) is rejected with status="error", never used to build a path. - plugin_id (optional, ADR 0064 §3.7, plugin model P2) — when set, stamped verbatim as entry["plugin_id"] on the written skills.yaml entry.
+Set ONLY by plugin_install when it calls this handler internally to register a plugin's skills/ capability — the additive provenance field plugin_uninstall reads back to find every entry a given plugin created.
+Absent (None) for a direct skill_install call, unchanged from before this field existed.

 Handler lifecycle (source path inserts steps 0a–0d before step 1): 0.
 Source path only: (a) Gate require_http_get for the source host. (b) Sanitize the candidate name (_safe_skill_name) + verify the clone destination is contained under .reyn/skills/ (_contained_under) — refuse before any filesystem mutation if either fails (path-traversal → arbitrary-rmtree guard).
 Shallow-clone repo to .reyn/skills/<candidate_name>/. (c) Locate SKILL.md in root or subdir. (d) After the frontmatter name is resolved AND sanitized, containment-check + rename clone dir if name ≠ candidate.
 1. Resolve SKILL.md path (dir → <dir>/SKILL.md or direct file) 2.
 Read SKILL.md and split_frontmatter() — extract name and description 3.
 Apply op.name override when set 4.
 Threat-scan description via content_guard.scan_for_threats(scope="strict") — block on blocking-severity match (source path: removes clone on block) 5.
 Gate via PermissionResolver.require_file_write (= .reyn/config/skills.yaml) 6.
-Write skills.entries.<name> to .reyn/config/skills.yaml with {path, description, enabled: true, auto_invoke: true} (+ source: <url> when set) 7.
+Write skills.entries.<name> to .reyn/config/skills.yaml with {path, description, enabled: true, visibility: menu} (+ source: <url> when set) 7.
 Call record_config_generation (recovery-core: truncation-surviving snapshot, #2259 / CLAUDE.md gate) 8.
 Emit skill_installed event (P6 audit trail) 9.
 Request hot-reload via get_active_hot_reloader().request_reload(source="skill_install")

 Result fields: status ("installed" / "blocked" / "error"), name, path, description, config_path, source (empty string for local installs).